Introduction

 Class 4: Flammable Solids.

-• As the name implies, these are substances that can catch fire easily, like certain chemicals.
+• As the name implies, these substances can catch fire easily, like certain chemicals.

 Class 5: Oxidizing Agents and Organic Peroxides.

 • These include substances that can make fires worse or react dangerously.
-For example, something you might have in your medicine cabinet, hydrogen peroxide.
+For example, hydrogen peroxide might be in your medicine cabinet.

 Class 6: Toxic and Infectious Substances.